Systems and Program Support

 The Staff Operations Unit (SOU) is responsible for operations management at multiple locations with AIDS Institute staff.
 The unit ensures AIDS Institute compliance with internal control policies and building regulations, manages space allocation, maintains equipment, oversees the relocation of employees and coordinates telecommunications.

-The Office of Planning and Policy is the organizational unit responsible for ongoing, cross-programmatic policy development, strategic planning, budgetary and legislative analyses.
+The Office of Planning and Community Affairs is the organizational unit responsible for ongoing, cross-programmatic policy development, strategic planning, budgetary and legislative analyses.
 Duties include:

-- Review of all proposed conference abstract submissions, journal and manuscript publications; and
+- Review of all proposed conference abstract submissions, journal and manuscript publications.

-- Speech writing and presentations at the request of AIDS Institute executive staff.
+- Speech writing and development of presentations for the Director and executive staff of the AIDS Institute.

 The Office of Planning and Community Affairs is physically and organizationally located within the AIDS Institute Executive Office.

 The Information Systems Office (ISO) is the information technology center of the AIDS Institute.
-ISO provides technology services to AIDS Institute programs in support of their business processes and information needs, while maintaining the confidentiality, integrity and accessibility of that information.
+ISO provides information technology services to AIDS Institute programs in support of their business processes and information needs, with equal emphases on maintaining the confidentiality, integrity and accessibility of information.
+ISO also collaborates on statewide IT initiatives with the newly created NYS Office of Information Technology Services.

 ISO develops and maintains the AIDS Institute’s components of the Department of Health (DOH) web sites, which consist of the Health Commerce System, the DOH public web site on the Internet, and the DOH Insider intranet.
 ISO develops applications for use by the AIDS Institute staff.
-The project portfolio is made up of the AIDS Institute Data Application (AIDA), the Contract Management System (CMS), the External Report Application for AIRS (ERA), the Administrative System (AdmSys), the Document Management System (DMS) and the Program Evaluation and Monitoring System (PEMS), as well as other smaller systems designed to collect data on contract deliverables for over 800 contracts.
+The project portfolio is made up of a number of applications which include the AIDS Institute Data Application (AIDA), the Contract Management System (CMS), the External Report Application for AIRS (ERA), the Administrative System (AdmSys), the Document Management System (DMS) and the Program Evaluation and Monitoring System (PEMS), as well as other smaller systems designed to collect data on contract deliverables for over 600 contracts.

-ISO maintains various databases containing client-level service data collected and submitted by providers.
-ISO staff produce reports on program activities and the status of the HIV/AIDS epidemic, integrating data from many sources in the Institute, the Department and other external agencies.
-The reports are used by management staff for data driven programmatic decision-making and other administrative functions.
-ISO submits data at regular intervals to outside funding agencies such as HRSA and the CDC.
+ISO maintains and populates various databases containing client-level service data that is scanned and/or processed from providers.
+ISO staff produce reports on program activities and the status of the HIV/AIDS epidemic, integrating data from sources in the Institute, the Department and other external agencies.
+The reports are used by management for data driven programmatic decision-making and other administrative functions.
+ISO submits data at regular intervals to outside funding agencies such as the CDC.

 ISO produces presentations for conferences and seminars.
 In addition, maps are generated by ISO staff using geographic information system (GIS) for both decision support and for informational purposes.
 GIS maps are very effective in assisting program managers to identify gaps in services, overlapping services, and to visualize geographic distribution of AIDS Institute initiatives.